apaladines-techconsulting/Interview_Questions/README.md

 # Elev Speech:

+Hello, I'm Andres, an accomplished iOS Developer with over 8 years of experience crafting sophisticated mobile applications.
+My track record includes 5 published and successful apps, showcasing my experience in Objective-C, UIKit and SwiftUI.

+I contributed to the 'Northwest Mobile Banking' app redesigning UI components and implementing MVVM architecture.
+At Marriott International, I played a key role enhancing the 'Marriott Bonvoy' app.
+Some of the things I implemented were Apple accessibility APIs and migrating code from UIKit to SwiftUI.
+I also have experience with the Agile approach and have managed end-to-end development at companies like Cardinal Health and Floor & Décor.

+I specialize in frameworks like UIKit, SwiftUI, Combine, Core Data and 3rd-party frameworks like AlamoFire and Firebase.
+I also excel at architecting solutions using design patterns like MVC, MVVM, MVVM-C, VIPER and Clean Architecture.
+With a deep understanding of multithreading, I ensure seamless performance using GCD, Operation Queue, Actors and Await Async.
+While collaborating with cross-functional teams, I integrated CI/CD tools like Jenkins and Fastlane as part of my daily routine.

+With my technical depth and more than 12 years in IT, I am ready to bring substantial value to your technical endeavours.

+-
+-
+-
+-
+-
+-
+-
+-

 - Hello, I'm an accomplished iOS developer with over 8 years of experience,
 - Worked on 5 published mobile applications.
 My expertise spans Swift, Objective-C, and NodeJS, flutter and React-Native
 - With in-depth knowledge of various design architectures like MVVM and VIPER.